Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
 For Example a :ref:`GPS Bricklet <gps_bricklet>` can be attached to get position information.
+A
+`Youtube video <http://www.youtube.com/watch?v=TaqtzG7lyp0>`__ shows, how the Brick can be used together with a :ref:`Barometer Bricklet <barometer_bricklet>` to gain altitude information.

 The IMU Brick is compatible to other :ref:`Bricks <product_overview_bricks>` and can be used within a stack.
-For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`)
+For example an additional :ref:`Master Brick <master_brick>` with
+:ref:`Master Extension <product_overview_master_extensions>` can be used
+to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`)